larryhastings/big/README.md

 j("Hello, world, round 2!
 4 + 4 =", 4 + 4)
 ```

-The three lines we've examined so far produce the first five lines of the output:
+The three lines we've examined so far produce these first five lines of the output:

 ```
 ===============================================================================